bosh-rebels/kafka-elk-spike/README.md

-# kafka-elk-docker-compose
+# kafka-elk-spike
-This repository deploys with *docker-compose* an ELK stack which has kafka cluster buffering the logs collection process.
-This repository tries to make your life easier while testing a similar architecture.
-It is highly discouraged to use this repository as a production ready solution of this stack.
+This repository deploys with *docker-compose* an ELK stack which has kafka single/cluster buffering the logs collection process.
+This repository tries to make your life easier while testing a similar architecture. all components kafa, zookeeper, logstash, elasticsearch and kibana can be spin up using single docker-compose, we have decided to split them in 3 groups( [kafka, zookeeper] , [elasticsearch, kibana], [logstash] ) to monitor logs/investigate issues seperately and reduce deployment time of logstash as we were playing with logstash mostly.

 ## Setup